dougnoel/sentinel.example/README.md

 If a browser pops up and the tests run successfully, you have successfully imported the project and are ready to build tests.

-# Section 2: Writing Your First Test (~2 hours) (what is a ticket?
-Is this a Jira term?)
+# Section 2: Writing Your First Test (~2 hours)
+Before we begin, it's important we identify some key terms.
+Depending on the tool you're using, there will be different terminology to refer to work items.
+"Ticket" in the Jira tracking tool equates to Agile User Stories Ticket ID's refer to the user story ID number "Feature" refers to Agile User Stories in Cucumber

 Writing a test starts before any code is written.
 When a user story is created, a ticket should have Acceptance Criteria that describe what the product owner expects the feature to do.
 Writing good Acceptance Criteria is about communicating what you expect to happen when development on a user story is complete.
 Good Acceptance Criteria act as your discussion points for clarifying stories, your test cases for automated testing, and your bug reports.
 After Acceptance criteria are written by the product owner, they should be agreed upon by the product owners, development team members, and QA *before* the ticket is accepted into a sprint.
 Once a ticket is in a sprint, you will tweak the Acceptance Criteria to match the Gherkin steps that are already defined so that you do not have to write new code.

 It is important that the entire team be a part of this process.
 It is acceptable as the QA team member to write a few examples of acceptance criteria when convincing a team to adopt this tool.
 However, you must get the team on board with writing the criteria as a whole - as part of backlog grooming *or the implementation of automation will ultimately fail.* **The entire team must be involved** in the creation of the steps so that the entire scope of testing is understood.
 The Acceptance Criteria are a QA Engineer's ticket description.
 Without them, the scope of the automation being written will change in Sprints, and you will ultimately find yourself falling behind as work piles up.
 Just like it is unreasonable to expect developers to have any accuracy in story size estimates if the stories are not defined before starting a sprint, you cannot expect quality assurance automation developers to have accuracy in story estimates if the acceptance criteria are not defined before starting a sprint.

-Acceptance criteria should be written as part of the ticket they are testing.
+Acceptance criteria should be written as part of the ticket the team is testing.
 Once you get used to using this tool, you will find that automating inside a sprint will be easy to do.
-Resist the urge to split stories or create testing stories that are different from development stories.
+Resist the urge to split development and testing in stories or create testing stories that are different from development stories.
 If a story is too large to both develop and test in a single sprint, it is too large to finish in a sprint.
 This is either a problem of poorly defined stories, or poorly designed architecture.
 Both of these issues should be tackled as you encounter them.
 Pushing the problems off will prevent you from being successful and kill your automation effort.
 Additionally, acceptance criteria should be a part of the ticket you are testing so that the feature file can be tied to the same ticket number to which the code is tied.
 (Your developers *are* including ticket numbers when they check their code in, aren't they?
 If not, fix this now - it's an idea that's more than 20 years old.)
 Every testing scenario in a feature should have its own task ticket number, so that different people can code each task, but more importantly - every test can be run independently.

 Finally, a note about functional versus data testing.
 Functional testing is testing the functionality of your code.
 Data testing is testing the data your clients/customers/users are pushing through your system.
 Data testing is often conflated with functional testing, which bloats tests.
 An example of functional testing is making sure that special characters are allowed in a password.
 An example of data testing is making sure that special characters are allowed for normal users, admin users, and super users.
 There is no functional difference between the way these three user types log in to a site.
 However a business owner may have once had trouble logging in, and they want tests for each type of user.
 Doing so does not improve testing.
 In actually causes testing take longer, creates fragility in the framework (more tests to fail), and causes more noise when a feature fails.
 If you tested all three scenarios, if one fails, they will all fail.
 It will appear to anyone who sees the results that three bugs were found, instead of just one.
 The counter argument to this is, "What if?"
 "What if one of the user roles does fail when the others pass?"
 In this case you log the bug and you discuss with your team why it happened, and how to prevent it in the future.
 Creating a test to cover this scenario is a band-aid fix.
 The problem is architectural and should be addressed at that level.
 When you create a test, it should be atomic (meaning it doesn't rely on data from other scenarios) and unique.

 ## 2.1 Creating A Story and Task Tickets
 The first test of any web site is logging into the site.
 So for our first test, we will be creating a login feature.
 We will be using the [New Tours Login](https://github.com/dougnoel/sentinel.example/issues/16) as an example.
 Clicking [this link](https://github.com/dougnoel/sentinel.example/issues/16) will take you to the ticket we created for our example feature.
 The first thing to do will be to create a similar ticket in your ticketing system, but instead of for the New Tours web site, make it for the web site you are testing.
 We are going to make two initial tests - one for a [successful login](https://github.com/dougnoel/sentinel.example/issues/17), and one for a [failed login](https://github.com/dougnoel/sentinel.example/issues/18).
 Create two tasks on your login story to track these.
-(If your system doesn't have tasks, just create two additional tickets as we have done and reference them in your parent story.) <-- need to update terminology or establish at the beginning.
-Ticket vs Story, Epic vs Feature.
-Ticket vs tasks?
+(If your system doesn't have tasks, just create two additional tickets as we have done and reference them in your parent story.)

 These tickets don't have to be perfect.
 Copy what you see and make your best guess to modify them for your own system.
 We can update the tickets as we refine the steps, so it isn't important to get them right the first time.
 In fact, most of the time you will be tweaking the tickets as you implement your automation.
 It's good to get used to that now.
 Later on, we will be going into more detail about the specifics of the Gherkin language.

-## 2.2 Creating a Cucumber Test (this section needs to be updated to reflect neither Jira nor Rally terminology to avoid confusion)
+## 2.2 Creating a Cucumber Test
 Now that we have a ticket created, we can create our first feature file.
-It's important to note that we use what Cucumber calls a feature file to match what Agile typically calls a user story (ticket in Jira).
+As a reminder, it's important to note that we use what Cucumber calls a feature file to match what Agile typically calls a user story.
 Depending on where you work, a story may roll up to an epic, or it may roll up to a feature, then an epic, or something else.
 For our purposes, a feature file contains one story and a number of test scenarios.
 The purpose of this is to keep our tests as small and atomic as possible.
 If we let our feature files cover too much, they tend to get too complex, these slow our testing down, and feature creep starts overrunning our tests.

 Feature file names should start with a story ticket number, then have the full text on the Summary field, followed by __.feature__ as the file extension.
 (NOTE: Any colons (:), forward slashes (/) or backward slashes (\) should be removed from the name of the file as they are not compatible across operating systems and can cause your tests to fail on other machines even if they do not fail on your machine.)